Blog

 Juliana Araque, an Immigration & Compliance Specialist from Insight Global’s Atlanta office, was born in Colombia and moved to the United States when she was 10.

-“I came here with just my mom and left all of my family behind so we could start a new, more successful beginning,” she recalls.
+“I came here with just my mom and left all of my family behind so we could start a new, more successful beginning,” she explains.
 Araque recalls witnessing and experiencing discrimination in the workplace during high school and college, remembering how customers sometimes chastised workers for speaking Spanish among each other.
 “I would get comments on how we live in America and they should be speaking English, which was difficult to navigate as I myself had to learn English when I immigrated to the U.S.”

 Araque remembers “constant bullying” at school “for having an accent” or not speaking English to her the liking of her peers.
 She’s also noticed stereotyping in the media’s portrayal of Colombia and Colombians, noting that Colombia is “known for the drug cartels” because of television and movies, but says Colombia is “a country filled with geographical beauty and amazing food, with some of the happiest people.